 In 2006 I started doing some contract work on my own.
 I did some technical contract work for Dell, HP, Insight, The Boy Scouts of America, DHL, Dunkin Brands, & Synerfac.

 Now I am trying to help you get the best performance out of your home computers.

 I am fully licensed by the Town of Norwood.

 My goal is to solve your technical problems as quickly and painlessly as possible, without all the pressure you get at the big chain stores to buy services and accessories you don’t want or need.

 In the years that have passed since I started PC Overhaul in 2004, I have been lucky enough to marry the woman of my dreams and have two amazing children.
 So in addition to my computer repair work, I am also a stay at home father.

-Because I’m home with my boys during the day, customers need to bring their computers to me.
+One of my boys is in school full time now, but I am still home most days during the day, so customers need to bring their computers to me.
 This works out well because the majority of the work I do such as malware and virus removals, Windows re-installations, and data recovery service takes a great deal of time to complete and wouldn’t be practical to do at your home.
-My home office is set up with all the tools I need to handle just about anything.
+My home office is set up with all the tools and professional software I need to handle just about anything.

 Contact me today for your free diagnostic exam.